The display of grief makes more demands than grief itself. How few men are sad in their own company.

 Meaning

-The message behind “The display of grief makes more demands than grief itself.
-How few men are sad in their own company.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+“The display of grief makes more demands than grief itself.
+How few men are sad in their own company.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.

 Theme